 Do you pray for yourself that God would bring success to your efforts so that He is glorified in your life?

-A few days later I had a harried and hectic days.
-When I finally get to bed, all I wanted (and desperately) needed–was good sleep.
+Shortly afterward, I had a couple of harried and hectic days.
+When I finally got to bed, all I wanted (and desperately) needed–was good sleep.
 Well.
 Good sleep does not come easily anymore.
 Hot flashes and night sweats are my evening companions.
 As I closed my eyes, I asked God for the gift of sleep for that night.
 You know what?
 I slept all night.
 The first time in weeks, or months!
 When I woke up, I realized–I rarely pray for myself!
 Do you?

 Do you pray for yourself to sleep well at night?
 The psalmists prayed for sleep (Psalm 3:5; Psalm 4:8).